rsdmike/edgex-docs/docs_src/microservices/application/ApplicationFunctionsSDK.md

 	....
 ```

-The SDK supports unmarshaling JSON or CBOR encoded data into an instance of the target type.
+The SDK supports un-marshaling JSON or CBOR encoded data into an instance of the target type.
 If your incoming data is not JSON or CBOR encoded, you then need to set the `TargetType` to  `&[]byte`.

-If the target type is set to `&[]byte` the incoming data will not be unmarshaled.
+If the target type is set to `&[]byte` the incoming data will not be un-marshaled.
 The content type, if set, will be passed as the second parameter to the first function in your pipeline.
 Your first function will be responsible for decoding the data or not.

 ### Command Line Options